 This time around, the Gosselin’s opted for Zeodorizer infill – an organic infill made to significantly reduce odors from pet waste.
 Zeodorizer contains zeolite – a natural, inert, non-toxic substance used as an absorbent for spills in food processing facilities and complies with federal and state environmental requirements.
 The zeolite and the method in which its mined creates a product that traps and neutralizes ammonia from pet urine.
 This is because Zeolite is a negatively charged honey-combed molecular structure that absorbs liquids and gases like a magnet, preventing the ammonia from forming a gas.
 This molecular structure holds the ammonia until the sodium ions (Na+) in rainwater release the magnetic ability, which forces the odor-causing bacteria into the ground – ultimately “flushing out” the ammonia smell.
 Cool stuff, right?

-And by the end of the 4th installation day, the Gosselin’s had an entirely new landscape!
+And by the end of the day 4, the Gosselin’s had an entirely new landscape!

 How Much Does It Cost to Install Artificial Grass?